AdrienChampion/induction_for_dummies/src/preface/readme.md

 ## Next

-The following posts dive into SMT-based transition system `k`-induction, with some property strengthening at the end.
+The following posts dive into SMT-based transition system induction, with some property strengthening at the end.
 We will first get to know *SMT solvers*, which are powerful, flexible and generally quite amazing tools.
 Next are *(declarative) transition systems*, which are the kind of programs we will analyze.
 They are relatively simple to understand and require little encoding to analyze them, meaning the encoding will be understandable when we look at it.

 Next we discuss *bounded model checking*, which on its own cannot (usually) prove anything: it *just* finds counterexamples (bugs).
 The three posts after that discuss basic and more advanced